Stellar kinematics of dwarf galaxies from multi-epoch spectroscopy: application to Triangulum II: Methods

 We are able to make further assumptions about the system by modifying the surviving posterior samples.
 We remove nonphysical solutions corresponding to close binaries where the pericenter is less than the stellar radius or where the mass of the companion star is negative.
 These stellar radii and masses are calculated using the {\it Isochrones} python package \citep{morton2015} to determine stellar parameters for the binary star of age 13 Gyr, [Fe/H] of -2.2, and distance modulus of 17.24 using the MESA Isochrones and Stellar Tracks (MIST) grid (\citealt{MISTisochrone0}; \citealt{MISTisochrone1}).
 Figure \ref{fig:tri2_isochrone} shows the relevant isochrone fit on a color-magnitude diagram with Tri~II members plotted.
 For the binary star {\it Star46}, we determine a mass of $M_{\rm bin}=0.777 \rm ~M_{\odot}$ and stellar radius of $r_{\rm bin}= 0.027 \rm~AU$ from an isochrone fit to Tri~II stars.
 We equivalently derive a mass and radius for the other Tri~II members by finding the point on the isochrone closest to each member star using the same steps.

-Similarly, \cite{raghavan2010} looked at 259 confirmed solar-type binaries in the \textit{Hipparcos} catalog and found the periods fit are distributed according to a log-normal distribution with $\mu_{\log P} = 5.03$ and standard deviation of $\sigma_{\log P} = 2.28$, where the $P$ is in days.
+Similarly, \cite{raghavan2010} looked at 259 confirmed solar-type binaries in the \textit{Hipparcos} catalog and found that the periods are distributed according to a log-normal distribution with $\mu_{\log P} = 5.03$ and standard deviation $\sigma_{\log P} = 2.28$, where $P$ is in days.
 This is a more informative prior on the period than our default period prior.
 We refer to this lognormal distribution as the "Raghavan prior" for the remainder of this paper.
-We present this distribution with the minor caveat that most of the detectable member stars of dwarf galaxies are not solar-type (main sequence) stars, but rather red giant branch stars.
+We present this distribution with the minor caveat that most of the detectable member stars of dwarf galaxies are not solar-type (main-sequence) stars, but rather red giant branch stars.

 We are able to infer the posterior under this prior by re-sampling from the current surviving samples with non-uniform weights.
 These weights are proportional to the ratio of the Raghavan period distribution to the default prior.
-All of these assumptions shift the posterior away from shorter orbital periods, but as we'll see in section \ref{sec: galaxy_dynamics}, the application of this prior on {\it Star46} significantly alters the parameter posterior.
+All of these assumptions shift the posterior away from shorter orbital periods, but as we will see in section \ref{sec: galaxy_dynamics}, the application of this prior on {\it Star46} significantly alters the parameter posterior.
 As such, we present the results both before and after the application of the Raghavan prior.